 Destinations

-It’s mind-boggling to realize you’re in the year 2025, and humanity, instead of being close to reaching global peace, it’s closer than ever to a large-scale military war (yup, we can even say “World War 3”).
+It’s mind-boggling to realize you’re in the year 2026, and humanity, instead of being close to reaching global peace, it’s closer than ever to a large-scale military war (yup, we can even say “World War 3”), with the US alone planning to invest 50% in its military (and they’re already THE BEST).

 But, wars or no wars, some countries have stronger armies than others, and it’s usually not those that are very cheap to live in.
 Today, we’re going to look at the top 20 global military powers in the world this year.
 This paints a clearer picture of which countries are best prepared for a large-scale military conflict.
 Read on and see if your country is on the list!